 Rules of privilege apply to all attorney-client communication, regardless of how the communication was held.

 There is no rule restricting the remedies that can be sought through a public civil action in Brazil, as compared to general individual civil cases.
-As one of the main goals of this procedure is the resolution of the harmful act, affirmative and negative injunctions are remedies usually seen in this kind of case, in order to oblige the defendant to perform some act (eg, to disclose certain information on a product’s packaging) or refrain from performing it (eg, refrain from using a polluting substance in its production process).
+As one of the main goals of this procedure is the resolution of the harmful act, affirmative and negative injunctions are remedies usually seen in this kind of case, to oblige the defendant to perform some act (eg, to disclose certain information on a product’s packaging) or refrain from performing it (eg, refrain from using a polluting substance in its production process).

 In addition, plaintiffs usually claim redress and compensation for substantial and moral damages, which can be awarded cumulatively.

-Moral Damages and Punitive Damages in Brazilian Class Actions
+Damages in Brazilian Class Actions

 Moral damages discussed in a public civil action may have either an individual or a collective nature.
-These two types of moral damages differ not only on their grounds but also their recipient: while individual moral damages are intended to cover each person affected by the conduct discussed in the lawsuit (usually, in consumer collective actions) and can be individually enforced by them, collective moral damages aim at the group or community affected, as a whole, and are allocated to a fund managed by the Public Prosecutor’s Office and members of the community.
+These two types of moral damages differ not only on their grounds but also their recipient: while individual moral damages are intended to cover each person affected by the conduct discussed in the lawsuit (usually, in consumer collective actions) and can be individually enforced by them, collective moral damages aim at the group or community affected, as a whole, and are allocated to a fund managed by the public prosecutor’s office and members of the community.

 Punitive damages are not expressly provided for in Brazilian law and the possibility of contemplating them in collective actions is the subject of great debate among courts and scholars.
-Even though the topic is still controversial, it is not uncommon to find judicial decisions in public civil actions where the reasoning refers to the exemplary effect of this type of remedy, justifying a high amount of non-economic damages as a tool to prevent the recurrence of such conduct.
+Although the topic is still controversial, it is not uncommon to find judicial decisions in public civil actions where the reasoning refers to the exemplary effect of this type of remedy, justifying a high amount of non-economic damages as a tool to prevent the recurrence of such conduct.

 It is very common to see interim relief requested in public civil actions in Brazil, especially to bring about the ceasing of misconduct or the freezing of assets to guarantee compliance with a future monetary remedy.